How Marketing Operations (or MRM) Underpins Successful Digital Transformations in Marketing

 Following customers through a collective of disparate data silos created by unconnected martech tools is not sustainable or scalable.
 It’s hard to get a complete picture of all the marketing activity you’re undertaking, let alone how well it worked, and how it might be improved.
 Your MRM platform should capture budget and resource management data and provide an accurate daily picture of everything that’s been done or planned.

-The benefit: Your MRM platform should always show your organisation an up-to-date view of work in progress and recent results, decreasing reporting time, lowering cost and improving the tracking of projects through the system.
+The benefit: Your Marketing Resource Management Solution (MRM) should always show your organisation an up-to-date view of work in progress and recent results, decreasing reporting time, lowering cost and improving the tracking of projects through the system.

 3. Process and workflow automation